 - Trim excess fat if needed and pat dry before seasoning.
 The dry steak makes the browning or sear much easier and is key to a perfect grilled steak.

-- Lightly oil the steak with olive oil and season simply with kosher salt and coarse ground pepper.
+- Lightly oil the steak with olive oil and season simply with our SPG seasoning.

-- Place the steak for 3 – 4 minutes over the direct heat to sear and then flip.
-Continue cooking the other side an additional 3 – 4 minutes to sear.
+- Grill Direct: Place the steak for 3 – 4 minutes over the direct heat to sear and then flip.
+Continue cooking the other side for an additional 3 – 4 minutes to sear.

-- Move the steak to the indirect side to finish cooking for an additional 8 – 12 minutes depending on how done you like your steak.
+- Grill Indirect: Move the steak to the indirect side to finish cooking for an additional 8 – 12 minutes depending on how done you like your steak.

 - Slice against the grains depending on the steak and serve.